El Camp de l'Arpa del Clot

-El Camp de l'Arpa del Clot (name designated in 2006) is one of the ten neighborhoods of Barcelona which compose the district of Sant Martí, Catalonia (Spain).
-It was annexed by Barcelona in the year 1897.
+El Camp de l'Arpa del Clot (/ca/, name designated in 2006) is one of the ten neighborhoods of Barcelona which compose the district of Sant Martí, Catalonia (Spain).
+It was annexed by Barcelona in 1897.
 It is situated in the upper part of this district and before it was named Camp de l'Arca.

 Etymology

 The name of Camp de l'Arpa is probably derived from the existence of a dolmen in this area.
 This dolmen was cited in a document of the year 1037 in an official document of Sant Cugat, with the Latin phrase "ad ipsa archa", in a dispute of the limits.
 The current name would be a linguistic deformation of the original.